omrawaley/chip-8-assembler/README.md

 - ~~Remove `3NNN` and either preprocess labels or enable `JMP` to be used for labels as well as 12-bit addresses.~~
 - ~~Add a preprocessor~~
 - ~~Add text replacement (like #define)~~
-- Refine on the file structure to simplify `main.cpp`
+- Refine the file structure to simplify `main.cpp`

 ## License